 Like any surgery, there are some risks associated with this procedure.
 At Circle Health, your specialist eye consultant will discuss the benefits and risks of refractive lens replacement and intraocular lens implants with you, during a private consultation.

-45-year-old Kathryn Jackson had worn glasses since she was a young child.
+Kathryn Jackson, 45, had worn glasses since she was a young child.
 She recently had lens replacement surgery to correct her eyesight.

 "I was longsighted, and my prescription was a +9, so I couldn't do anything or go anywhere without my glasses," Kathryn explains.
 "About five years ago I asked my optometrist what my options were, as I had tried contacts, but I didn't get on with them, and I had been told that my eye sight would deteriorate further.
 At the time I was told that there was nothing that could be done for me.